VAIJ-TEJAS/Articles/How to make .exe setup file for your tkinter projects/draft1.md

 In this article, you will learn how to distribute a **Tkinter** project an as **.exe** setup file using **PyInstaller**.
 This converts Python scripts into **standalone executables** and makes it easy for people to install and use your applications.
 Users don't need to worry about installing Python or managing dependencies.
 This way, your programs can be easily moved between different computers and run securely.
 Plus, it gives your projects a more polished and professional look.

 #  Environment Setup

-- Python: Ensure that Python is installed on your system, which includes Tkinter by default.
+- **Python**: Ensure that Python is installed on your system, which includes Tkinter by default.
 	- **For Windows**: Download and install Python from the [official website][1].
 	- **For Ubuntu**: You can download Python using the terminal: